-The 'Etsy Economy' and Changing the Way We Shop
+The 'Etsy Economy' and Changing the Way We Shop The online handmade marketplace is seeking to reimagine retail.

 It's not an exaggeration to say that Etsy wants to change the world.
 It's part of the mission statement of the ecommerce site for handmade and vintage goods.
 Etsy CEO Chad Dickerson says the company is seeking to create what he calls an "Etsy economy."